aimer63/fire/docs/configuration_guide.md

 weights = { stocks = 0.6, bonds = 0.4 }
 description = "De-risking for retirement"
 ```

-- `portfolio_rebalances`: List of portfolio rebalance events

-  - **period** (optional, default 0): If specified and > 0, the rebalance is applied
-    every `period` years starting from `year` until the next rebalance event.
-If omitted
-    or 0, the rebalance is applied only once at the specified year.
-  - **Important:** There must always be a rebalance event for year 0.
-The weights in
-    this event determine the allocation of your planned contribution at year 0 and
-    of all subsequent investments until the next rebalance event.

 - `planned_contributions`: List of one-time contributions.
   To set your initial portfolio, specify a contribution at `year = 0`.